 ACCOMMODATION The base for these rides is "El Sapucai", a small farmstead owned by Tammy and Dominik.
-It is rustic but cosy with three bedrooms in the house, two yurts, and a simple shared bathroom with flush loo and hot shower.
+It is rustic but cosy there are three bedrooms in the house which share a simple shared bathroom with flush loo and hot shower.
+A short way from the house are three yurts, each with a simple bathroom and with 3 or 4 beds.
 There's no electricity (or mobile signal) - candlelight only!
 For the progressive rides the first and last nights are spent at a comfortable hotel or guesthouse in Bariloche.
-Two nights are spent at El Sapucai and other nights are in simple mountain refuges, or villagers houses, or camping.
-Mountains refuges do not usually have bathroom facilities, and villagers houses tend to have one shared bathroom/loo - which may be outside / separate from the house.
+Two nights are spent at El Sapucai and other nights are in simple mountain refuges, or camping.
+Mountains refuges do not usually have bathroom facilities.
 Camps use simple 'dome' tents with inflatable mattresses provided (you need your own sleeping bag - or one can be hired with advance notice).
 Each 3 man tent is usually shared by 2 people and camp is set up for you by the team on arrival.
 There are no showers or loos in camps - mountain rivers and lakes are used for washing; loos are open air.
-Meals are cooked by the baqueanos over an open fire.
 Single rooms are possible in hotels (eg first & last nights of progressive rides) for an extra charge but are not usually possible once away from Bariloche / on the rides.

 MEALS Rides include all meals, which are generally cooked using a traditional wood burning stove that gives food a special flavour.
 Breakfast is usually bread or toast, butter and jam with scrambled eggs often on the menu and there may also be fruit, yogurt and cereal.
 Lunch is generally a picnic, carried in your saddle bag - a tupper-ware box with a pasta salad, or rice dish, or sandwiches, muesli bars and fruit.
-Cake and biscuits are often served for tea, to keep you going after riding, until supper which tends to begin with a simple finger starter, pate and crackers or cheese, then a main course of barbecued meat or fish.
-Depending on the season, you may be served locally caught rainbow trout, 'brook trout' (fontinalis), or sea trout and there will be chances to enjoy the staple of Patagonian cuisine, the traditional barbecue "Asado al palo" or "Asado al Asador" - delicious lamb or "chivito" (young goat) cooked over glowing embers.
+Cake and biscuits are often served for tea, to keep you going after riding, until supper which tends to begin with a simple finger starter, pate and crackers or cheese, then a main course of barbecued meat or fish (all meals when camping are cooked by the baqueanos over an open fire).
+Depending on the season, you may be served locally caught rainbow, brook trout, or sea trout and there will be chances to enjoy the staple of Patagonian cuisine, the traditional barbecue "Asado al palo" or "Asado al Asador" - delicious lamb or "chivito" (young goat) cooked over glowing embers.
 The main dish is usually accompanied by salad, potatoes and, of course, excellent Argentine red wine.
 Vegetables and fruits are fresh, varied and locally produced.
-Water from the many springs is crystal clear, safe to drink and tastes delicious.
-Vegetarian, gluten free or other special diets can be catered for but please give prior notice of any dietary requirements - and note there is usually an additional charge of USD 20 per day for a non-standard menu.
+Water from the many springs is crystal clear, safe to drink and tastes delicious - local wine (half a bottle per person) is included with dinner.
+Vegetarian, gluten free or other special diets can be catered for at El Sapucai (but NOT on the Alto Chubut Rides).
+Please give prior notice of any dietary requirements - and note there is usually an additional charge of USD 20 per day for a non-standard menu.